 Alzheimer's disease is a progressive disease, but its course can vary from 5 to 20 years.
 The most common cause of death is infection, especially pneumonia.

-Caring for someone with Alzheimer's
+How to care for someone with Alzheimer's?

 A person affected by Alzheimer's experiences a myriad of emotions – frustration, helplessness, confusion, anger, fear, uncertainty, anxiety, grief and much more.